 If you DO NOT KNOW the parish where the sacrament took place, please read the information below on how to request a search for your record through ARCAT:

-Please consult with your parents or anyone else who may have been present at the sacrament, and fill out as much information as possible on the Sacramental Record Search Request Form.
+Please consult with your parents or someone who was present at the sacrament, and fill out as much information as possible on the Sacramental Record Search Request Form.

 If we are able to locate your record, we will direct you to the appropriate parish to contact for a copy of your certificate.
 ARCAT does not create certificates from microfilmed records.